 3.3.
-Resourc-Agnostic Application Description Model
+Resource-Agnostic Application Description Model

-When programming in parallel, users expect to obtain performance improvement, whatever the cost is.
+With parallel programming, users expect to obtain performance improvement, regardless its cost.
 For long, parallel machines have been simple enough to let a user program them given a minimal abstraction of their hardware.
-For example, MPI [43] exposes the number of nodes but hides the complexity of network topology behind a set of collective operations; OpenMP [47] simplifies the management of threads on top of a shared memory machine while OpenACC [46] aims at simplifying the use of GPGPU.
+For example, MPI [36] exposes the number of nodes but hides the complexity of network topology behind a set of collective operations; OpenMP [40] simplifies the management of threads on top of a shared memory machine while OpenACC [39] aims at simplifying the use of GPGPU.

-However, machines and applications are getting more and more complex so that the cost of manually handling an application is becoming very high [42].
+However, machines and applications are getting more and more complex so that the cost of manually handling an application is becoming very high [35].
 Hardware complexity also stems from the unclear path towards next generations of hardware coming from the frequency wall: multi-core CPU, many-core CPU, GPGPUs, deep memory hierarchy, etc. have a strong impact on parallel algorithms.
 Hence, even though an abstract enough parallel language (UPC, Fortress, X10, etc.) succeeds, it will still face the challenge of supporting distinct codes corresponding to different algorithms corresponding to distinct hardware capacities.